|Logs||No logs (audited)|

 Here are the pros (advantages) of NordVPN.

-NordVPN offers some solid features to enhance user privacy and security.
-Let’s take a look at a few of these features.
+NordVPN offers some solid features to enhance user privacy and security – above and beyond most other VPNs.
+Let’s take a look at NordVPN’s encryption and some of these enhanced features.

 Double VPN (multi-hop)

 NordVPN is one of a handful of VPN providers that offer multi-hop functionality – or in this case, double-VPN servers.
 With NordVPN’s double-VPN servers, your traffic is encrypted across two separate VPN servers before exiting onto the regular internet.
 This also offers some advantages.

 - Double-VPN gives you an extra layer of encryption between your device and the regular internet.

 - This could also protect you against a compromised data center.
 In a double-VPN setup, no single server can see both your IP address and sites you visit.